Privacy Policy

 GENERAL INFORMATION

-This document defines the rules of the Privacy Policy on the nedoma.io Internet Service (hereinafter referred to as the “Internet Service”). he Administrator of the Internet Service is Nedoma Business Advisory sp. z o.o., the limited liability company with the registered office at ul.
-Ukryta 10B, 30-203 Kraków, Poland, Taxpayer Identification Number (NIP): 6772507311.
+This document defines the rules of the Privacy Policy on the www.nedoma.io/library Internet Service (hereinafter referred to as the “Internet Service”).
+The Administrator of the Internet Service is Nedoma Business Advisory sp. z o.o., with its seat in Ukryta 10B Street, ZIP code 30-203 Krakow, Poland, Taxpayer Identification Number (NIP): 6772507311.

 Personal data collected by the Administrator of the Internet Service are processed in accordance with the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27/04/2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, p.
 1), (hereinafter: the GDPR).